aws-samples/aws-sso-profile-tool/README.md

 accounts/roles you have access to as an AWS SSO user.
 It can be thought of as `aws configure sso` on steroids.

-When you run the tool, you will be asked to log into AWS using in your browser, after which the tool will walk through each account/role pair, giving you an opportunity to create a profile if desired.
-Once these profiles are created, you can use them by specifying the profile name as an argument to the '--profile' command line option.
+When you run the tool, you will be asked to log into AWS SSO using in your browser, after which the tool will walk through each account/role pair, giving you an opportunity to create a profile if desired.
+Once these profiles are created, you can use them by specifying the profile name as an argument to the '--profile' command line option (e.g., `aws s3 ls --profile my_prfile`).

-Note that you will always have to login to log into AWS SSO using the `aws sso login` command before you can use any AWS SSO profile, but once you've logged in once, you will be able to use any of the created profiles until your auth token expires.
+**Note:** You will always have to login to AWS SSO using the `aws sso login` command before you can use any AWS SSO profile.
+However, once you have logged in once, you will be able to use any of the created profiles until your authorization token expires.

 ### Installation